nafizkamal11/Quiz-System/README.md

 ## 🛠️ Features

-- **Admin Role**:
+### Admin Role
 - Add new quiz questions, options, and correct answers.
 - Save questions into a JSON file for persistence.

-- **Student Role**:
+### Student Role
 - Attempt 10 randomly selected quiz questions.
 - Receive feedback and grading based on performance.

-- **Data Management**:
+### Data Management
 - All questions and user information are stored and retrieved from JSON files.

 ## 🖥️ Technologies Used